h2oai/h2o-3/h2o-docs/src/product/productionizing.rst

            }
          }

-  If you have a GLRM mojo and you want to generate the ``reconstructed`` field, you will change the setEnableLeafAssignment(true) to setEnableGLRMReconstrut(true) in the code above.
-In addition, you will be printing out the fields p.dimensions and p.reconstructed instead.
   Note that not all MOJOs will return just a ``classProbabilities`` field.
 For GBM and DRF, you can also choose to generate the field ``leafNodeAssignments`` which will show the decision path through each tree.
-For GLRM, you can choose generate the field ``reconstructed`` in addition to the field ``dimensions``.
 Refer to the ModelPrediction definition for each algorithm to find the correct field(s) to access.
 This is available in the H2O-3 GitHub repo at: https://github.com/h2oai/h2o-3/tree/master/h2o-genmodel/src/main/java/hex/genmodel/easy/prediction.

  3. Compile in terminal window 2.